platyscript/Platy.AdventureWorks.Repository/README.md

 Open the solution - `EntityFrameworkCore.Generator/EntityFrameworkCore.Generator.sln` and build it.
 This is one of the submodules downloaded.

-Execute the command `..\..\efg\EntityFrameworkCore.Generator.exe generate -f .\entity-generation.yml`.
+Execute the command `..\..\efg\EntityFrameworkCore.Generator.exe generate -f .\entity-generation.yml` from the directory of `Platy.AdventureWorks.Repository.csproj`.
 This generates the domain files.
-Make sure adventure works database is available.
+Make sure the AdventureWorks database is available.